-ENTRY POINT IN THE NAP PROCESS Assessing climate vulnerabilities and identifying adaptation options (B2) Gender-responsive principle Analyze and address gender differences in adaptation needs and capacities Why is this important?
+Assessing climate vulnerabilities and identifying adaptation options (B2)

+Analyze and address gender differences in adaptation needs and capacities

 Understanding how gender and social inequalities influence people's vulnerability to climate change and capacity to adapt provides a basis for identifying adaptation options that address gender differences and yield equitable benefits.
 People's adaptation needs differ depending on their gender, as well as other factors such as age, race, wealth, ethnicity and sexual orientation.
 For adaptation to be effective, gender and its intersection with other socioeconomic issues must be considered, beginning with the assessment of climate vulnerabilities, to understand how gender and social inequalities influence people's vulnerability and what this means for their adaptation needs.
 Gender-responsive adaptation also explores gender-specific capacities related to adaptation, as well as particular barriers that may be faced-often by women-due to perceptions, roles, social norms or cultural practices related to gender.

-What does it look like in practice?
-Addressing gender differences in adaptation needs and capacities in the NAP process involves a number of actions, including: • Undertaking gender analysis to identify gender-specific vulnerabilities, as well as to analyze the underlying issues that make some people more vulnerable than others or vulnerable in different ways (building on existing gender analyses, for example, in climate-vulnerable sectors).
-Facilitating inclusive and gender-equitable stakeholder engagement processes to involve women and men, including representatives of marginalized groups, in assessing climate vulnerabilities and identifying adaptation options.
-Allocating resources to recruit gender actors to support the process of assessing vulnerabilities and identifying adaptation options to ensure that the gender lens is applied.
-Enhancing stakeholder capacity to participate in the process of assessing vulnerabilities and identifying adaptation options.
-Identifying and addressing gender-specific barriers to participation, meaningful engagement and leadership in the NAP process (for example, by recognizing unpaid care work and challenging unhelpful social norms).
-Identifying targeted adaptation options for women, men and marginalized groups in line with their vulnerabilities and capacities, taking into account socially acceptable roles and responsibilities.
+Addressing gender differences in adaptation needs and capacities in the NAP process involves a number of actions, including:

+- Undertaking gender analysis to identify gender-specific vulnerabilities, as well as to analyze the underlying issues that make some people more vulnerable than others or vulnerable in different ways (building on existing gender analyses, for example, in climate-vulnerable sectors). - Facilitating inclusive and gender-equitable stakeholder engagement processes to involve women and men, including representatives of marginalized groups, in assessing climate vulnerabilities and identifying adaptation options. - Allocating resources to recruit gender actors to support the process of assessing vulnerabilities and identifying adaptation options to ensure that the gender lens is applied. - Enhancing stakeholder capacity to participate in the process of assessing vulnerabilities and identifying adaptation options. - Identifying and addressing gender-specific barriers to participation, meaningful engagement and leadership in the NAP process (for example, by recognizing unpaid care work and challenging unhelpful social norms). - Identifying targeted adaptation options for women, men and marginalized groups in line with their vulnerabilities and capacities, taking into account socially acceptable roles and responsibilities.